 He played just one season in the Giants system before being released and after being signed by an Italian Baseball League team in January of 2016 he would get his contract picked up by the Yankees as a minor league free agent on February 9, 2016.

 His father, Stanley, played minor league ball in the Expos organization and is the all-time home run leader in the Nicaraguan professional baseball league.
-His brother Mike is a switch-hitting, middle infielder in the Los Angeles Dodgers organization.
+His brother Mike is a switch-hitting, infielder that was recently released from the Los Angeles Dodgers organization.

 Loaisiga made his professional debut in 2013 with the Dominican Summer League Giants.
 That season he started 13 games, earning an 8-1 record with a 2.75 ERA and 40 strikeouts in 68 2/3 innings pitched.
 Loaisiga ended the season on the disabled list.